What do you mean by Cinnamon?

 - It first can be traced to the Torah and the Jewish religious texts.

-- The Chinese and the Roman were also well versed in its medicinal values.
+- The Chinese and the Romans were also well-versed in its medicinal values.

-- Ayurvedic textbooks have also elaborate descriptions of this important herb.
+- Ayurvedic textbooks also have elaborate descriptions of this vitaldrying herb.

 - Every part of the plant emanates aroma after getting bruised.

-- The bark shrinks and curls into a cylinder when it becomes dry.
+- The bark shrinks and curls into a cylinder when drying.

 - The spice comes from the inner bark of trees called Cinnamomum.